rdaland/PhoMEnt/README.txt

 	Note that there is currently no way to specify mu and sigma for a constraint.
 	While there is a way to specify starting weights, this is not available on the command line.
 	Default starting weights can be changed from 0, but not through the command line tools

-1. What You have to do.
-Using an input file, you feed the program:
-	1) underlying representations with  (see "phx_test.txt" - sample)
-	2) possible surface representations for each underlying representation (see "toy_input_#" - sample)
-	3) a list of constraints
-		Line #9 newCons = [LIST YOUR CONSTRAINTS HERE]

-2. What the program does (script that is used)
-	1) it calculates number of violations of each constraint for each candidate  (applyMarkList.py)
-	2) it generates a tableau that has underlying representations, surface candidates, their frequencies and violation marks (megatableau.py)
-	3) it computes the probability of the observed data (data_prob.py)
-	4) it calculates constraint weights (calc_weights)

-3.2 Make an input file
-	Make a file that has underlying representations with observed frequencies.
-Please look at the sample "phx_test.txt".
-The format is ordinary text, tap-delimited.